Interstate 110 and State Route 110 (California)

 Route 110, consisting of State Route 110 (SR 110) and Interstate 110 (I-110), is a state and auxiliary Interstate Highway in the Los Angeles metropolitan area of the US state of California.
 The entire route connects San Pedro and the Port of Los Angeles with Downtown Los Angeles and Pasadena.
 The southern segment from San Pedro to I-10 in downtown Los Angeles is signed as I-110, while the northern segment to Pasadena is signed as SR 110.
 The entire length of I-110, as well as SR 110 south of the Four Level Interchange with US Route 101 (US 101), is the Harbor Freeway, and SR 110 north from US 101 to Pasadena is the historic Arroyo Seco Parkway, the first freeway in the western United States.

 Route description

+Route 110 is defined as follows in section 410, subdivision (a), of the California Streets and Highways Code:

+Route 110 is from Route 47 in San Pedro to Glenarm Street in Pasadena.

+Following its renumbering from Route 11, Route 110 was originally defined as "from San Pedro to Colorado Boulevard in Pasadena."
+The conventional highway portions of the route were relinquished to the cities of Pasadena and Los Angeles in 2000 and 2009 respectively.
+However, section 410, subdivision (b) further mandates that those cities with those relinquished former portions must still "maintain within their respective jurisdictions signs directing motorists to the continuation of Route 110".

+Only the southern 20.34 mi segment of Route 110 is considered an Interstate Highway according to the Federal Highway Administration (FHWA)'s route logs.

 Route 110 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.